Bitty-Boxx/Wander-Notebook/Adventure Records/Session Records/Session 41 - Purity from Beyond.md

-	: Red and MB are back in view and immediately come to assist : The entire party works to revive him from the dead : In the route to the afterlife, Trognak meets and talks with Kevdak : After a bit and an embrace, Trognak gets pushed down the mountain back to reality
+	: Red and MB are back in view and immediately come to assist : The entire party works to revive him from the dead : In the route to the afterlife, Trognak meets and talks with Kevdak : After a bit and an embrace, Trognak gets pushed down the mountain back to realm of the living

 : Red discusses the planes; the upper planes, the lower planes, and the parallel planes
 	: He says all of these are contained in a "box" we would call the universe : Red says the snowball was from "outside" the box
-	: Red says his specialty was the parallel, MB the upper, and Oris the lower : He says that while Oris may be smart enough to set a limit to magic power, people are smart enough to break past them
+	: Red says his specialty was the parallel, MB the upper, and Oris the lower : He says that while Oris may be smart enough to set a limit to magic power, people are smart enough to break past them, including from in and out of the box

 : The party finds a strange drawing within a box
 	: Depicts a man with an eyepatch and purple cape holding hands with a shorter, cracked being